 Treat your family to these apple crumble baked apples.

 I love all things apple this time of the year.
-Both Thanksgiving and Christmas will see me serving apples in a big variety of ways.
+Halloween, Thanksgiving and Christmas will see me serving apples in a big variety of ways.
 I add them to my holiday salads, I use them to make homemade cinnamon apples and I love to bake apples.

 If you have not tried Marie Callender’s® Dessert Pies, you don’t know what you are missing.
 Marie makes the MOST FLAKY pie crust you can imagine.
 I used her chicken pot pie recently for a quick fall meal with warm cinnamon apples (told you I love apples!!) and it was a huge hit at our house.